-Figure 13 above shows the clozapine evening administration section
+Figure 13: Clozapine evening administration sections

-- Check patient identity, check dose direction, administer medicine - Initial order - Write the time clozapine was administered above the initials if not administered at 0800 or 2000 (the pre-printed administration times) - Enter appropriate code if dose not administered and circle it.
-Notify prescriber if the dose is refused by the patient. - If the dose is withheld, document reason in the patient's medical notes.
+- Check patient identity, check dose direction, then administer the medicine.
+Initial the order against Administrator 1 - If local procedures require a second check, they should initial the order against Administrator 2.
+Alternatively, mark 'Not applicable' or similar (see Figure 12) - Write the time clozapine was administered above the initials if not administered at 0800 or 2000 (the pre-printed administration times) - Enter appropriate code if dose not administered and circle it.
+Notify prescriber if the dose is refused by the patient - If the dose is withheld, document reason in the patient's medical notes.